Filling out Forms

-Quickfill and QuickFill datasets
+Quickfill and Round-robin data

 When you enter the trigger string “$n” when inside a form field, it will cause the function shown below to execute – it returns a random number between 0 and 100’000.
 The function receives the form field element ($element) as the first argument, in case you would need that to compute the desired return value.
 Ghostlab comes with several default QuickFills for numbers, emails, dates and others.